thirdtank/brut/brutrb.com/custom-element-tests.md

 The idea is that you use the browser APIs to examine the DOM and assert the behavior of the custom element (as opposed to interacting with the custom element's class).

 Suppose that `my-element` transform text inside it based on the `transform` attribute.
-By default, it's `lower`, but can be set to `upper` to lower case or upper case, respectively, the text inside.
+By default, it's `lower` (which will lower-case the text), but can be set to `upper` to upper case the text inside.

 This means you'll need three tests, each with a different DOM: